00-2 Position Definitions and Terms of Appointment For Titles Held by Graduate Students and Postgraduate Trainees (Second Release)

 3.1 Terms and Conditions Common to Graduate Student Appointments

 3.1.1 Graduate student appointees must be Masters or Doctoral students in good standing.
-Graduate student appointees must have a minimum 3.0 honor point average or its equivalent, except as approved by the Dean of the Graduate School or his/her designee.
+Graduate student appointees must have a minimum 3.0 grade point average or its equivalent, except as approved by the Dean of the Graduate School or his/her designee.

-3.1.3 Except as may be provided by collective bargaining agreement, graduate student appointees may not accept additional employment within or outside the University without the approval of their advisor and department chairperson.
+3.1.3 Except as may be provided by the WSU/GEOC-AFT collective bargaining agreement, graduate student appointees may not accept additional employment within or outside the University without the approval of their advisor and department chairperson.
 The approval of the Dean of the Graduate School or his/her designee is also required.

-3.1.4 In addition to compensation, graduate student appointees may be eligible for tuition scholarships as provided in Section 2.6.
+3.1.4 In addition to compensation, graduate student appointees may be eligible for tuition scholarships as provided in section 2.6.

-3.1.5 In order to be eligible for reappointment, graduate student appointees must maintain a minimum 3.0 honor point average, must continue to make satisfactory progress toward the degree, and when applicable to the position, must satisfactorily perform assigned duties.
+3.1.5 In order to be eligible for reappointment, graduate student appointees must maintain a minimum 3.0 honor point average, must continue to make satisfactory progress toward the degree, and, when applicable to the position, must satisfactorily perform assigned duties.